 There were 3 other single men living in the same kinds of shanty within a quarter mile radius.
 One was fairly lavish affair with a great black corrugated roof and lean-to, and a glowing iron fireplace and a grandfather clock inside.
 I used to visit him on Sunday afternoons with his niece, and he used to give us tomato sauce sandwiches washed down with weak shandy, and talk with us about the latest sport, and what we were doing at school, and would listen attentively while we outlined school yard plots and intrigues and betrayals and outrages which he could never have followed.
 He just let us speak and listened.
 My Great Uncle Ifan was an ex-collier and professional rabbit-catcher whose business had badly effected by the Myxomatosis epidemic of the early 50′s and hadn’t worked since.

-He lived in what was barely a garden shed on a patch of land loaned to him by my grandfather.
+He lived in what was barely a garden shed on a patch of land left to him by my grandfather.
 There was water near in the spring (or Nant), but he washed in the fresh air.
 His classic collier wardrobe of white scarf white shirt black suit and flat cap never changed.
 I never discovered what he did in the day, but most nights he made his way home from the White Lion or the Bear, to his tiny stove in his tiny house.
 I envied him his freedom.
-He died in 1967 leaving only a tortoise called Cliff.
+He died in 1970 leaving only a tortoise called Cliff.